SAFETAG/SAFETAG/en/document_matter/operational_security.md

 ## Operational Security

-"*Also be aware that local groups may not be able to accurately gauge the safety of their communications with you.
+"*Be aware that local groups may not be able to accurately gauge the safety of their communications with you.
 Sometimes they underestimate the likelihood of risk - at other times, they can wildly overestimate the risk.
 Either way, trainers need to navigate this issues carefully and respectfully with a "do no harm" approach that respects the reported needs, context, and experiences of your local contact and potential trainees.*" - _Needs Assessment: Level-Up_ [^event_planning_input]

 ### Summary

-Below are the baseline operational security guidelines for a SAFETAG audit.
-Activity specific operational security guidelines are contained within each activity.
+Operational security refers to the security measures taken by you to protect the auditee and yourself throughout the audit process itself.
+Below are some baseline operational security guidelines for a SAFETAG audit.
+Activity-specific operational security guidelines are contained within each activity.

 ### Purpose